NahidRH/EDA_human_proteome/README.md

 ## 📌 What I do here:

 - Load reviewed human protein data (Swiss-Prot entries from UniProt)
+- Filter for proteins with sequence lengths between 400 and 600 amino acids
+- Randomly sample 100 proteins from the filtered set
 - Perform basic exploratory data analysis (EDA)
 - Visualize:
   - Sequence length distributions